How to Go About Finding Your Illegitimate Ancestor's Father

 Did you know that England passed the Bastardy Act of 1733?

-Government and church leaders wanted to know the father's identity to reduce the financial burden these relationships caused to the community.
+Government and church leaders wanted to know the father's identity to reduce the community's financial burden these relationships caused.
 Therefore, this legislation allowed for the imprisonment of a named father until he provided financially for the child or married the mother.

 Do you know of similar laws in the area you're researching?
 Let me know.